constding/fractal-master/docs/guides/index.rst

         0.2.0-stable-6d38644
         Install fractal success.

-If you get VERSION in terminal, it means that your installation is OK.
+If you get VERSION in terminal, it means that your installation is successful.

 Create your account
 ------------------------------------------
-You can create your account in two ways:
+You can create account in two ways:

 * Use gtool command line.
 Run these commands in terminal: